After the vaccination

 Instructions for vaccinated people

 As a rule, you can continue to live normally after the vaccination.
 There is no reason to avoid e.g. sauna bathing or sports.
 As all medications, this vaccine can also have adverse effects.
 The majority of the symptoms are mild and transient, and they can only be found in a small part of the vaccinated population.
 Symptoms are most common after the second vaccination.

 Possible symptoms after the vaccination

-- General symptoms: headache, joint and muscle pain, fever, chills, fatigue or nausea
+- General symptoms: headache, joint and muscle pain, fever, chills, fatigue, nausea, diarrhea

 - Local symptoms in the injection area: burning, redness, swelling, pain, itching, rash